loudest/translate/README.md

 3. /translate/<language> - returns translated <language> MP3 text of from text=<string> as GET input variable
 4. /alexa - Alexa Skill service.
 Utilizes the following utterance: what is {text} in {language}.

+## License
+The code is licensed under the [MIT License](LICENSE.md).
+Pull requests will be accepted to this repo, pending review and approval.